 Spring Chapel Service Guild Projects

 In April, the 7th graders created 30 sack lunches to be donated to the Salvation Army.
-Each lunch included a sandwich, apple, chips, granola bar, cookie and juice box.
+Each lunch included a sandwich, apple, chips, granola bar, cookie, and a juice box.
 The students did a great job of making sandwiches and ensuring each lunch was complete.
-After assembling the lunches, we walked down the street to the Salvation Army where we went on a tour of their food bank and learned about the many services they provide.
+After assembling the lunches, we walked down the street to the Salvation Army, where we went on a tour of their food bank and learned about the many services they provide.

 Besides the food items, each lunch also included an inspirational “prayer card.”
 The students above are adding a personal message to each card.

 The CSG calls our community service activities “Love Thy Neighbor” projects, and the May Day project is one where we take that quite literally.
 Each third grader created a small bouquet, and then the class took a quick walk around the school neighborhood where students could each leave their bouquet on a neighbor’s porch.